Do you think IIT Guwahati certified course can help you in your career?

 Sorting of all these things may include any sorting order as mentioned below:

-Arranging the books on the basis of chronology
+Arranging the books based on chronology

-Arranging clothes on the basis of new to old
+Arranging clothes based on new to old

 Gathering for morning prayers and get arranged in the ascending order of height